Skip to content

 • There is a 60s wait buffer for the first assignment to trigger.

-• Using only timeout when collecting data from a high-volume topic with a ListSink could cause out-of-memory errors.
+• Using only timeout when collecting data from high-volume topics may cause out-of-memory errors when collect=True (default).

 Multiple Application.run() calls

-It is safe to do subsequent Application.run() calls (even with new arguments!); it will simply pick up where it left off.
+It is safe to do subsequent Application.run() calls with different arguments; it will simply pick up where it left off.

 There is no need to do any manual cleanup when finished; each run cleans up after itself.